Curriculum

 Computer software requirements

 Three required major courses utilize ArcGIS Pro software that is not Mac-compatible.
-Your PC must meet these requirements:
+Your PC must meet the system requirements listed on the ArcGIS Pro website, or you may use the CEOAS Virtual Desktop system instead.

 Transfer credits